Delanco Township, New Jersey

 Delanco Township is a township in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 4,824, an increase of 541 (+12.6%) from the 2010 census count of 4,283, which in turn reflected an increase of 1,046 (+32.3%) from the 3,237 counted in the 2000 census.
-The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+The township, and all of Burlington County, is a part of the Philadelphia metropolitan area.

 Delanco was named for the Delaware River and Rancocas Creek, which border the community.
 It was originally called Del-Ranco or Delaranco, a syllabic abbreviation later shortened to Delanco.

 It is a dry township where alcohol cannot be sold.

 History

 What is now Delanco Township was originally incorporated as Beverly Township by an act of the New Jersey Legislature on March 1, 1859, within Willingboro Township.
 Delanco was a geographical place name by 1868, and probably earlier.
 At its creation, Beverly Township included Beverly city, which separated as an independent municipality c.
 1877.
 Portions of the township were taken to create Edgewater Park on February 26, 1924.
 The township's name was changed to Delanco Township as of December 20, 1926, based on the results of a referendum held on November 2, 1926.

 In April 1861, the Sixth Massachusetts Militia passed through Delanco, on their way to Washington to defend the federal capital.
 According to the report of Colonel Edward F. Jones during their travel, James Brady was "taken insane" and left in Delanco Township with J. C. Buck.
 When the regiment arrived in Baltimore, Maryland, it was attacked during the Baltimore riot of 1861.